chloehudzik/workfront-learn.en/help/workfront-goals/establish-a-vision-for-your-org/where-does-workfront-goals-fit-in-with-my-work-cycle.md

 kt: 8890
 exl-id: 2e1823d6-a7f2-485e-952d-e3d230473808
 ---
-# Where does [!DNL Workfront Goals] fit in with my work life cycle?
+# Understand how [!UICONTROL Workfront Goals] fits in your work cycle

 In this video, you will learn about: